Tom O’Carroll, a Friend to the JJRC, Sends Musical Joycean Cheer for Saint Patrick’s Day.

 Ulysses(U) on YouTube (U Tube?)

 Bloomsday in Melbourne has produced a series of vignettes using some of the best of the language in our favorite novel.
-Alternately referred to as Bloomsday in Plaguetime 2020 or ZOOMsday in Melbourne, it’s a lovely appetizer of words for those under the starvation of lockdown.
-It’s a great way to entice the first-time reader, but like the novel, it’s suitability for minors is cautioned.
+Alternately referred to as Bloomsday in Plaguetime 2020 or ZOOMsday in Melbourne, it’s a lovely appetizer of words for those hungry for a Ulysses sampler.
+It’s a great way to entice the first-time reader, but like the novel, its suitability for minors is cautioned.

 Blogs & Podcasts